codefresh-io/docs.codefresh.io/_docs/deployment/applications-dashboard.md

 max-width="50%"
 %}

-View events for application resources in the Events tab.
-> If your rutime is lower than the version required to view events, you are notified to upgrade your runtime.

-The Events tab displays both successful and failed events from Argo CD, starting with the most recent event.
-Argo CD displays events as they occur for an application resource, and retains event information for a duration of 30 minutes.
-Historical events older than this duration are removed, and the Events tab can be empty if there are no ongoing events.

-### Application timeline
+### Monitor deployments for selected application
+Monitor an ongoing deployment for the selected application, and review its historical deployments.
-The Timeline tab displays the history of deployments for the selected application, sorted by the most recent update (default), and enriched with image, Pull Request (PR), Jira issues, and commit information for each deployment.
-Ongoing deployments display rollout progress and rollout analysis as the deployment unfolds.
+The Timeline tab displays the history of deployments for the selected application, sorted by the most recent deployment (default), labeled **Current Version** at the top.

-Each application displays up to ten of the most recent deployments.
+The deployment chart displays the day-to-day deployments for the selected time period.
+Mouse over the dot on the deployment chart for information on historical deployments.

 {% include
 image.html